dgrfactory/spcplay/README.md

 ## Overview

 Source codes of SNES SPC700 Player and improved SNESAPU.DLL.
-If you want to download binary of this software, please visit [release page](https://github.com/dgrfactory/spcplay/releases).
+If you want to download binary of this software, please visit [release page](https://github.com/dgrfactory/spcplay/releases/latest).
-For more information on this software, please visit [Wiki page](https://github.com/dgrfactory/spcplay/wiki).
+For more information on this software, please visit [wiki page](https://github.com/dgrfactory/spcplay/wiki).

+## License

+GPL 2.0